arques89/CarrotFlix/README.md

 5. Open a pull request to the `main` branch of the original repository.

-### Code of Conduct

-Please note that we have a Code of Conduct in place to ensure a welcoming and inclusive community.
-Please review and adhere to it in all interactions within the project.

 ### Contribution Guidelines

 -   Ensure your code follows the project's coding style and conventions.